hotbso/xgs/README.md

-# xgs landing speed plugin
+# xgs landing speed plugin for X-plane
 x-plane xgs landing speed plugin - reloaded

 This is a further development of the well known "Landing speed plugin"